mne-tools/mne-python/doc/manual/cookbook.rst

 - View the on-line averages and check the condition of the channels.

-- Compute preliminary off-line averages with artefact rejection, SSP/ICA, and EEG average electrode reference computation off and check the condition of the channels.
+- Compute preliminary off-line averages with artifact rejection, SSP/ICA, and EEG average electrode reference computation off and check the condition of the channels.